-- 65. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
+- 55. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
 Following consideration of the size, nature and risks of the Partnership, the application of the full wider scope audit is judged by us not to be appropriate.
-Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 66.
+Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 56.
 Our planned audit work against these two areas is risk based and proportionate.
-Our initial assessment builds upon the understanding of the Partnership which we developed from previous years, along with
+Our initial assessment builds upon the understanding of the Partnership which we developed from previous

-- discussions with management and review of committee minutes and key strategy documents. - 67.
-In 2018/19 we have also considered the following risk areas as they relate to the Partnership: - EU withdrawal - Changing landscape of public financial management - Dependency on key suppliers - Openness and transparency - 68.
+- years, along with discussions with management and review of committee minutes and key strategy documents. - 57.
+In 2019/20, Audit Scotland has also identified the following wider scope risks, which we will consider during our audit as they relate to the Partnership: - Fraud and corruption in respect of the procurement function; and - EU withdrawal - 58.
 At this stage of our audit planning process, we have identified one significant risk to the wider scope of our audit (Exhibit 4).
 Audit planning is a continuous process and we will report any identified significant risks, as they relate to the wider scope, in our annual audit report.

-Exhibit 4 - Wider Scope Significant Risk
+Exhibit 4 - Wider scope significant risk

-1. Financial sustainability
+Financial sustainability